OpenGVLab/ChartAst/Readme.md

 ## Concat
-if you have any questions about this work, you can email Fanqing Meng using mengfanqing33@gmail.com
+if you have any questions about this work, you can email Fanqing Meng using mengfanqing33@gmail.com or just by wechat: mfq2052063742

 ## To Do List